 Iqbal´s DLQ Help

-K8S on Oracle Cloud II - Single Terraform Config for Cluster and Datadog Observability
+K8S on Oracle Cloud II - Single OpenTofu Config for Cluster and Datadog Observability

-This is a follow-up to K8S on Oracle Cloud - I. The objective here is to get some visibility on the cluster that we created previously via Terraform.
+This is a follow-up to K8S on Oracle Cloud - I. The objective here is to get some visibility on the cluster that we created previously via OpenTofu.

-It's practical to use Terraform as it saves you the headache of manual infrastructure management and resource tracking.
-What we will be doing in this article is to install the DD agent via Terraform and Helm.
+It's practical to use OpenTofu as it saves you the headache of manual infrastructure management and resource tracking.
+What we will be doing in this article is to install the DD agent via OpenTofu and Helm.

 For deployments of workloads, we might settle for a Helm only approach later on.

-What we need to do is to create a Terraform plan that will do the following:
+What we need to do is to create an OpenTofu plan that will do the following:

 Acceptance criteria:

-• a working Terraform plan before any K8S resources are created
+• a working OpenTofu plan before any K8S resources are created

-• a working Terraform apply in a single go that will create the cluster and install the DD agent
+• a working OpenTofu apply in a single go that will create the cluster and install the DD agent

-• a working Terraform destroy that will remove the cluster and the DD agent and clean up the kubeconfig
+• a working OpenTofu destroy that will remove the cluster and the DD agent and clean up the kubeconfig

 Setup tailored to local dev environment